HAVING FUN SAFELY MATTERS HERE AT AB!

 must be returned to (your vehicle and/or the parking lot).
 There are no dogs allowed in the lodge, on the trails, or in the base area while

-we are in operation… and PLEASE clean up after your dog at all times… we hate seeing our beautiful white snow surfaces soiled… thank
+we are in operation… and PLEASE clean up after your dog at all times… we hate seeing our beautiful white snow surfaces soiled… thanks!

 IN BOUNDS / OUT OF BOUNDS